Earn a Master of Arts in Design focused on Design in Health

 Who Should Apply

-The M.A. in Design in Health program is designed for forward-thinking health care professionals who seek to gain expertise in applying human-centered design as a force of innovation in the industry.
+The M.A. in Design focused on Design in Health is designed for forward-thinking health care professionals who seek to gain expertise in applying human-centered design as a force of innovation in the industry.
 The University of Texas at Austin is proud to be one of the world's leading research universities.
 Students and faculty are encouraged to explore across disciplinary boundaries while working to prevent and treat diseases, devise solutions for all aspects of systems of health and care, and address critically important factors of health enabling all people to live well.

 Each class will include both UT Dell Medical students in their growth (3rd) year and pioneering health care professionals who will learn and co-design alongside each other.
 This unique mix of courageous leaders bridging the current and future health systems will provide a learning cohort that will uniquely be able to realize future innovations sooner as they learn and design together.